Sobrarbesiren: Locomotion

 Several characteristics of Sobrarbesiren have initially been used to suggest that it was still capable of supporting its own weight on land and could have moved quadrupedally.
-The tall neural spines could have helped keep the head upright while the pubes and sacroiliac joints would have made quadrupedal locomotion possible.
+The tall neural spines could have helped keep the head upright while the pubis and sacroiliac joints would have made quadrupedal locomotion possible.
 It was initially argued that this differentiated Sobrarbesiren from the protosirenids, which were likely incapable of supporting themselves and were restricted to movement more like that of modern pinnipeds.
 However despite these anatomical features, Sobrarbesiren was still clearly adapted to life in the water as shown by the anatomy of the sacral vertebrae, which differs from those of the more terrestrial Pezosiren.
 Taking into account all of its other adaptations to aquatic life (dense and broad ribs, retracted nares, short hindlimbs, unfused sacrum), Dìaz-Berenguer and colleagues initially hypothesize that Sobrarbesiren was an amphibious animal, living both on land and in the water.
 They further suggested that the animal likely fed in the water, but may have traveled between different bodies of water, which matches the environment it was found in being an intertidal floodplain.

 However, a later paper by Díaz-Berenguer examined the hindlimbs and pelvis of Sobrarbesiren closer, comparing them to those of other basal sirenians, archaeocete whales and conducting microanatomical analysis on them.
 Their research concluded that the hips would have allowed for a wide variety of hindlimb movements while the sacral vertebrae allowed for lateral movement.
 The authors suggest that while swimming it could have moved by undulating its pelvis up and down while additionally paddling with its feet, similar to river otters.
 It is also possible that the hindlimbs of Sobrarbesiren complimented the flattened tail in its movement, as indicated by a torsion found on the femur.
 However, unlike the original description of the taxa, here the authors doubt that the animal would have been able to effectively move on land.
 They point towards the advanced osteosclerosis of the innominate and femur, which is much greater than what is seen in pinnipeds and more similar to what is known from protocetid whales.
 This could have rendered the bones too brittle to be used for terrestrial locomotion.
-They conclude that the internal changes of the bone would have preceded the external adaptations, explaining why they superficially appear sufficient enough for use out of water.
+They conclude that the internal changes of the bone would have preceded the external adaptations, explaining why they superficially appear sufficient for use out of water.
 Despite this, they note that the range of motion still suggests that the animal actively used its feet for swimming.